 Time to Humble up!

-It is possible that you and your partner may not yet be truly finished with each other.
-If you are both growing in maturity spiritually and in love, there is always an opportunity to get what you really are striving for in love, by reaching for that within your current relationship.
+It is possible that after a breakup, you and your partner may not yet be finished with each other.
+If you are both growing in maturity spiritually and in love, there is always an opportunity to get what you are striving for in love, by reaching for that within your current relationship.

-I have experienced this in my own life, but you really need to be in a good place and solid in yourself to know truthful whether this is the best for you and your partner.
+I have experienced this in my own life, but you need to be in the right place and stable in yourself to know truthful whether this is the best for you and your partner.

 If this is, however, not your first break up with the same person, you are probably best to move on.
-Acknowledge for whatever and all reasons (good, bad or indifferent) that you attracted this person into your life for a very good reason.
-Now, let them go and your next relationship will be even better.
+Acknowledge for whatever and all reasons (good, bad or indifferent) that you attracted this person into your life for an excellent idea.
+Now, let them go, and your next relationship will be even better.

-Relationships are the fertile soil from where all of life’s wisdom grows from.
+Relationships are the fertile soil from where all of life’s wisdom grows.

-Who you are in your relationships says everything about you – in the most authentic and honest way.
+Who you are in your relationships says everything about you – most authentically and honestly.

 The jewel is in the knowing that you will always attract what you most need to learn and celebrate.